Austrian Centre of Industrial Biotechnology

 The Austrian Centre of Industrial Biotechnology (ACIB) is an international research institution for industrial biotechnology.
-Research facilities are located in Graz, Linz, Innsbruck, Tulln and Vienna, with additional research sites in Heidelberg, Bielefeld, Pavia, Rzeszów, Barcelona, Canterbury and Taiwan.
+Research facilities are located in Graz, Linz, Innsbruck, Tulln and Vienna.
 The administrative headquarters are located in Graz.

 History

 ACIB was founded in 2010 and is a COMET Centre (K2) in the funding program COMET – Competence Centers for Excellent Technologies.
 It was preceded by the Research Centre Applied Biocatalysis in Graz and the Austrian Center of Biopharmaceutical Technology in Vienna.
-Owners of acib are the University of Innsbruck and the University of Graz, the Graz University of Technology, the University of Natural Resources and Applied Life Sciences, Vienna and Joanneum Research.
-The K2 center is funded within the COMET program by the BMVIT, BMDW as well as the federal states of Styria, Vienna, Lower Austria and Tyrol.
+Owners of acib are the University of Graz, the Graz University of Technology, the University of Natural Resources and Applied Life Sciences, Vienna and Joanneum Research.
+The K2 center is funded within the COMET program by the BMAW, BMK as well as the federal states of Styria, Vienna, Lower Austria and Tyrol.
 The COMET program is managed by the FFG.